 Rob Sparkes, a partner in the Boston office of K&L Gates, has extensive experience litigating complex civil and commercial matters, with a focus on defending class actions in federal and state courts.
-Rob is a member of the firm's complex commercial litigation and disputes, class action litigation defense, financial institution and services litigation, and appellate practice groups.
+Rob is a member of the firm's Commercial Disputes, Class Action Litigation Defense, Financial Institutions and Services Litigation, and Appellate Litigation practice groups.
 He regularly represents retailers, financial services institutions, including banking, lending, and loan servicing companies, and all manner of business entities in consumer class actions, individual itigation matters, and appeals in federal and state courts throughout the United States.
 These actions frequently involve claims alleging violations of state consumer protection statutes, violations of federal laws, such as the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act, and the Fair Credit Reporting Act, and various common law causes of action.
 Rob also has experience representing corporate and individual clients in non-consumer, business litigation, arbitration, and appellate matters, including cases involving contract, tort, product liability, intellectual property, and trade secret claims.

 Rob’s experience covers a wide array of subject matters, including the advertising of foods and beverages; the labeling of over-the-counter medication and dietary supplements; the sale of consumer electronics; mortgage loan modifications, automobile financing arrangements, and credit card products; the construction of an oil refinery megaproject; the development of home security system software; and the manufacture of door frames.